surniaulula/wpsso/readme.txt

 Includes advanced quality assurance features and options:

 * Checks and warns of any missing PHP modules.
-* Checks 3rd party plugin settings for possible conflicts.
+* Checks third-party plugin settings for possible conflicts.
 * Checks for minimum / maximum image dimensions and aspect ratios.
 * Shows notices for missing and required images.
 * Validates theme header templates for correct HTML markup.
 * Verifies webpage HTML for duplicate meta tags.

 The WPSSO Core Standard plugin is designed to satisfy the requirements of most standard WordPress sites.
-If your site requires additional 3rd party plugin and service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want to get the [WPSSO Core Premium plugin](https://wpsso.com/extend/plugins/wpsso/) for those additional features.
+If your site requires additional third-party plugin and service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want to get the [WPSSO Core Premium plugin](https://wpsso.com/extend/plugins/wpsso/) for those additional features.

 **[Premium]** Detection of embedded videos in content text with API support for Facebook, Slideshare, Vimeo, Wistia, and Youtube videos.